lexlapax/cgraveldb/README.md

   1. each edge has a collection of properties defined by a map from key to value.

+## implementation

 the graph will be persisted in databases / tables on disk.
 These are the database descriptions

+the edges are indexed in a hexastore derived index implementation

 1. element
   1. key=element id